Spring classes begin Jan. 25 as fully remote, 25% transition to in-person Feb. 1. For more information, visit COVID website.

-The department offers a major in Environmental Science with options in Atmospheric Science, Environmental Science and Geoscience.
-All three options provide foundations in chemistry, physics, biology, mathematics and interdisciplinary understanding of how the Earth system works.
+The department offers a major in Environmental Science with options in Environmental Science and Geoscience.
+There is also a major in Meteorology.
+Both majors provide foundations in chemistry, physics, biology, mathematics and interdisciplinary understanding of how the Earth system works.
 Department focus areas are: climate and climate change research, decision support, and education; forecasting of weather and extreme events; us of state-of-the-art analytical laboratory and field methods in geochemistry and pollution research; and assessment of Earth system changes from geologic to modern time scales.
 Career opportunities of graduates include private and public sector employment in research and environmental consulting, weather/climate forecasting, flood predictions and management, water/air/soil pollution control and remediation, traditional and renewable energy research, resource exploration and development, environmental impact assessments, and sustainability.

 Prospective students are encouraged to explore our Programs of Study and are free to contact us with any questions.